aashish24/ves/Apps/Android/README.txt

 The main tools used will be 'android' and 'adb'.
 These can be found in the Android SDK:

-  /path/to/android/android-sdk/tools/android
-  /path/to/android/android-sdk/platform-tools/adb
+  /path/to/android-sdk/tools/android
+  /path/to/android-sdk/platform-tools/adb

 --Building VES

 Execute the following commands:

-export ANDROID_NDK=/path/to/android/android-ndk-r6
+export ANDROID_NDK=/path/to/android-ndk-r6

-cd /path/to/ves/Apps/Android/CMakeBuild
+cd Apps/Android/CMakeBuild
-mkdir build
+cmake -P configure.cmake

 cd build
-cmake ../
 make -j4